 The Associate of Arts, Associate of Arts in Teaching, Associate of Science, and Associate of Applied Science degrees and certificates will be granted with the following designations to candidates of superior academic achievement:

 Cumulative GPA of at least 3.50-3.74 – Honors

 Cumulative GPA of 4.0 – Highest Honors

 Indication of scholastic honors at the commencement ceremony will be based on the previous fall semester cumulative GPA.

 Final grades (and midterms) are available on SCC Connection.
-Grades will be available for viewing approximately three to five days after the last day of classes for the term.
+Grades and satisfactory academic progress will be finalized approximately three to five days after the last day of classes for the term.

 Consult with the instructor before you register so you know what number of hours to declare when you register for the class.
 The range of credit available is shown with the course in college class schedules that are available online before each registration period.